Denys Blakelock: Life and career

 abandoned the part of Firs, the old major domo, during rehearsals of John Gielgud's production of The Cherry Orchard.
 After that he worked extensively on television and radio, taught at RADA, and wrote a biography of Eleanor Farjeon titled Eleanor: Portrait of a Farjeon, essays, and an autobiography.
 His autobiography, titled Round the Next Corner was published in 1967 by Victor Gollancz in London.
 With a Foreword by Paul Scofield, it was reviewed as "An intensely personal autobiography that also throws much light on London theatrical life in the twenties and thirties."
 His book of poetry "The Waters", which focused on his Catholic faith, was published by the Assisi Press in Dublin in 1955.
 He dedicated the book to Eleanor Farjeon (who encouraged him to write poetry), and was instrumental in her conversion to Catholicism in her late adulthood.
-His acting work for the BBC in his last years included a long-running role in the series Waggoners' Walk.
+His acting work for the BBC in his later years included the main role in the radio adaptation of LP Hartley's novel The Go-Between, broadcast on 2 January 1961, and a long-running role in the television series Waggoners' Walk.